-According to some traditions, it is alleged to have been a vicious altar on which Celtic priests worshiped Belzebub.
-Moors and dark lakes are places where often Celtic cult places lay.
-In their rituals, the Celts buried valuable objects in bogs and lakes.
-The custom of throwing a coin into a well is still a remnant of source and lake worship.
-Maybe you can throw a ring or a silver coin into the lake?
+According to some traditions, a devil's altar should have stood here, on which Celtic priests worshiped Belzebub.
+Moors and dark lakes are places where Celtic cult sites often lay.
+In their rituals, the Celts sank valuable objects in moors and lakes.
+The custom of tossing a coin into a well is a remnant of spring and lake worship.
+Maybe you can throw a ring or a silver coin in the lake?

 Inge Kiessig tells of another legend about this gloomy lake in her Berlin collection of legends:

-"In the dense reed belt on the edge of the Teufelssees there used to be a big rock.
-He was called the princess stone, for he indicated the place where there had once been a splendid castle that inhabited a princess.
-She was cursed and sunk into the moor with her palace.
-But sometimes it came to light. "
+"In the dense reed belt on the edge of the Teufelssee there used to be a large stone.
+It was called the Princess Stone because it indicated the spot where a magnificent castle once stood, inhabited by a princess.
+She was cursed and has sunk with her palace in the moor.
+But sometimes it came to the fore.”

 May 26, 2016